 The name Gestalt is derived from the German for ‘whole’ or ‘pattern’.
 It looks at the individual as a whole, and within their surroundings, rather than breaking things into parts.
 Practitioners help you to focus on the here and now and your immediate thoughts, feelings and behaviour to better understand how you relate to others and to situations.
 This can help you find a new, positive perspective on problems and bring about changes in your life.

 Gestalt therapy often includes acting out scenarios and dream recall, and is effective in treating issues such as anxiety, stress, addiction, tension and depression.

 This approach focuses on the individual as a whole.
 It encourages people to think about their feelings and take responsibility for their thoughts and actions.
 The emphasis is on self-development and achieving your highest potential rather than on problematic behaviour.
-Gestalt therapy, person-centred therapy, transactional analysis and transpersonal therapy are all humanistic approaches.
+Person-centred therapy, Gestalt, existential therapy, solution-focused therapy and transactional analysis are all humanistic approaches.

 Also called analytical psychology, this is a psychoanalytic approach developed by Carl Jung.
 It aims to bring the conscious and unconscious into balance to help individuals become more balanced and whole.
 It looks at both the personal unconscious and the collective human unconscious, and can involve dream analysis, word associations and creative activities.

 Jungian therapy can be of benefit for a wide range of personal, emotional and behavioural issues.
 It can give you a better understanding of yourself and help you develop the skills and behaviours to manage your difficulties more effectively.